 Clear reporting of assumptions made regarding capital injections is essential.
-There will be some situations where capital injections are a basic part of an insurer's business plan; for example, when the business plan calls for an insurer to grow quickly or is intending a major initiative in a new sphere of operations.
-In any scenario where capital injections are assumed, it is expected that the AA would comment on the action in the FCT report and is comfortable that such injections are both realistic and reasonable.
+There will be some situations where capital injections are a basic part of an insurer's business plan; for example, when the business plan calls for an insurer to grow quickly or is intending arrayo initiative in a new sphere of operations.
+In any scenario where capital injections are assumed, h is expected that the AA would comment on the action in the FCT report and is comfortable batsuch injections are both realistic and reasonable.